 Potential conflicting uses exist for non-game animals.
 Habitats for these animals are on forest and agricultural lands where a diversity of vegetation and land features can be found.
 The County will adopt a program to limit conflicting uses in significant habitat areas.
-In addition, specific significant nesting and roosting sites were identified by the Oregon Department of Fish and Wildlife within Columbia County for the Bald Eagle.
-Great Blue Heron, and Northern Spotted Owl.
+In addition, specific significant nesting and roosting sites were identified by the Oregon Department of Fish and Wildlife within Columbia County for the Bald Eagle, Great Blue Heron, and Northern Spotted Owl.
 Some of these sites are located on forest lands and are threatened by forest practices.
 The County will rely on the Cooperative Agreement between the Board of Forestry and the Oregon State Fish and Wildlife Commission and on coordination provided by the Forest Practices Act to resolve conflicts for sensitive nesting habitat on forest land from forest operations.

 For significant nesting habitat on forestland used for non-forest purposes, and for the other future identified nest sites the County will apply the Sensitive Bird Habitat Overlay Zone.
-In addition, the County will apply, when appropriate, Goal 5 "safe harbor" provisions for riparian corridors and wetlands as adopted in the Riparian Corridor and Wetland Overlay Zones of the Columbia County Zoning Ordinance.
+In addition, the County will apply, when appropriate, the Riparian Corridor Overlay Zone of the Columbia County Zoning Ordinance.
 Development and projects for which permits or other land use decisions are required within the Sensitive Bird Overlay Zone shall be coordinated with ODFW.
 The County shall periodically consult annually with ODFW to obtain the most current inventory of Non-Game Wildlife Habitat.

-- G. UPLAND GAME HABITAT [Amended by Ordinance No. 2003 5, eff.
-December 15, 2003]. - 1.
-LOCATION: [Amended by Ordinance No. 2003 5, eff.
-December 15, 2003]. - a.
-Upland game birds in Columbia County are found on forest and agricultural lands.
+UPLAND GAME HABITAT

+- 1. LOCATION: [Amended by Ordinance No. 2003 5, eff.
+December 15, 2003]. - Upland game birds in Columbia County are found on forest and agricultural lands.
 Their optimum habitat contains a diverse mixture of vegetation that provides nesting, feeding, resting, and escape areas. - b.
 According to the Fish and Wildlife Protection Plan for Columbia County created by ODFW, there are two types of upland game birds, those that require forest lands; and those that utilize agricultural lands.
 The forest species include band-tailed pigeons, blue grouse, ruffed grouse, and mountain quail.
 Optimum habitats for these birds are patchworks of clear cuts, fields, timber, brush, and water.
-Species found in agricultural areas include valley quail, morning dove, and ring-necked pheasant.
-These birds often use brushy edges, fencerows, ditches, and wood lots adjacent to grain producing areas or old fields of seed-producing grasses and herbs. - c.
-The majority of land within Columbia County has retained the forest and agricultural character safety necessary for upland game birds, and supports a large bird population. - d.
+Species found in agricultural areas include valley quail, mourning dove, and ring-necked pheasant.
+These birds often use brushy edges, fencerows, ditches, and wood lots adjacent to grain producing areas or old fields of seed-producing grasses and herbs.

+- c.
+The majority of land within Columbia County has retained the forest and agricultural character safety necessary for upland game birds and supports a large bird population. - d.
 Specifically, three important mineral spring areas have been identified in Columbia County as habitat for band-tailed pigeons.
 These mineral springs are attractive to the pigeons primarily during nesting season and early migration.